bfa-artifacts/debfa/README.md

 ## Overview

-This is the research artifact for the paper *"Reflections on Trusting Trust":
+This is the research artifact for the paper *Compiled Models, Built-In
-On the Pervasiveness of Bit-Flip Attack Surfaces in DNN Executables*.
+Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables*.
 It contains the code, data, and results for the paper and also enables future research on the topic.

 Note: Currently our data (close to 100GB, including model weights, compiled